Spectory/actor_model_and_elixir_dev_meeting/debugging.md

 ####K.I.S.S
 <img src="./kiss.jpg" alt="Drawing" width="200" align="right" />
  - Don't look for complex explanations.
-Start with simple things that a easy to check.
+ - Start with the simple things that are easy to check & rule them out.
  - Use your intuition, check the code you suspect the most first.
 Good instincts will come with experience.